Here are some turkey facts I thought you’d enjoy:

 There are many reasons why we are like the nine who did not return to thank Jesus for their healing.
 Let’s look at some of them.

 Self-sufficiency is the enemy of thanksgiving.
-In our story, the nine took the actions which led to their healing.
+In our story, the nine took the actions that led to their healing.
 Jesus did not touch them—this was their work.
 It’s easy to think that we have earned what we have, that prosperity is the result of our hard work.
 But it’s not so.

 Did you deserve to have physical abilities and not challenges?
 To be born in America and not North Korea?
 To have parents who love you and not abuse you?
 To have the privileges and opportunities you enjoy today?
 When was the last time you thanked God for the circumstances and provisions you enjoy each day?